marijnh/Eloquent-JavaScript/04_data.md

 {{index "Babbage, Charles", object, "data structure"}}

 Numbers, Booleans, and strings are the atoms that ((data)) structures are built from.
-But most types of information require more than one atom. _Objects_ allow us to group values—including other objects—together to build more complex structures.
+Many types of information require more than one atom, though. _Objects_ allow us to group values—including other objects—together to build more complex structures.

 The programs we have built so far have been limited by the fact that they were operating only on simple data types.
-This chapter will add a basic understanding of data structures to your toolkit.
-By the end of it, you'll know enough to start writing some useful programs.
+This chapter will introduce basic data structures.
+By the end of it, you'll know enough to start writing useful programs.

 The chapter will work through a more or less realistic programming example, introducing concepts as they apply to the problem at hand.